 135 Certificate holder notes that no site visits were completed for the RFA 1 visual analysis, which solely relies on desktop data with the support of ASC field assumptions (e.g., existing vegetation screening, site usage, etc.), as applicable, that are not readily available from online sources.
 B2HAMD1 RFA1 2023-06-08.
-Attachment 7-2, Table is taken from the Final Order on ASC to summarize how the certificate holder quantified the Council's definition into measurable and repeatable methodology.
-138
+Attachment 7-2, Table 1.